SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 ### Troubleshooting the Operator deployment

-If the deployment is not ready then inspect if the Operator pod is running at all:
+If the deployment is not ready then check whether the Operator pod is running at all:
 ```
 kubectl get pods -n pubsubplus-operator-system
 ```

-Also get the deployment and the operator pod described for any issues:
+Get the description of the deployment and the operator pod and look for any issues:
 ```
 kubectl describe deployment pubsubplus-eventbroker-operator -n pubsubplus-operator-system
 kubectl describe pod pubsubplus-eventbroker-operator-XXX-YYY -n pubsubplus-operator-system
 ```

 In the Operator Pod description check the `WATCH_NAMESPACE` environment variable.
-Default `""` value means all namespaces watched, otherwise the namespaces are listed where the Operator is allowed to create a broker deployment.
+The default `""` value means that all namespaces are watched, otherwise the namespaces are listed where the Operator is allowed to create a broker deployment.

-Also verify adequate RBAC permissions for the Operator, review the [Security section](#security-considerations).
+You should also verify that there are adequate RBAC permissions for the Operator; for details, see the [Security section](#security-considerations).

 For additional hints refer to the [Broker Troubleshooting](#troubleshooting) section.

 ### Upgrade the Operator

 A given version of the Operator has a dependency on the PubSubPlusEventBroker Custom Resource Definition (CRD) version it can interpret.
 The CRD can be viewed as a schema.
-New version of a CRD may not be compatible with an older Operator version.
+A new version of a CRD might not be compatible with an older Operator version.
 Therefore it is generally recommended to use the latest possible version of the Operator.
 Installing a newer CRD can be expected to be backwards compatible for existing EventBroker resources, but requires an Operator upgrade to at least the same version or later.

 ##### Upgrading the Operator only

 You can use OLM to manage installing new versions of the Operator as they become available.
-The default install of the PubSub+ Event Broker Operator is set to automatic updates.
+The default install of the PubSub+ Event Broker Operator is set to perform automatic updates.
 This can be changed to `Manual` by editing the broker subscription in the `operators` namespace.

-If the Operator has been installed directly from the command line then update `deploy.yaml` to the new operator image tag and run `kubectl apply -f <updated-deploy.yaml>` and then validate the updated deployment.
+If the Operator has been installed directly from the command line then update `deploy.yaml` to the new operator image tag, run `kubectl apply -f <updated-deploy.yaml>`, and then validate the updated deployment.

 #### Upgrade CRD and Operator

 OLM automatically manages the CRD and Operator updates.

-Direct install requires taking `deploy.yaml` from the correctly tagged version of the [PubSub+ Event Broker Operator GitHub project](https://github.com/SolaceProducts/pubsubplus-kubernetes-operator), as it includes the corresponding version of the CRD.
+A direct installation requires taking `deploy.yaml` from the correctly tagged version of the [PubSub+ Event Broker Operator GitHub project](https://github.com/SolaceProducts/pubsubplus-kubernetes-operator), because it includes the corresponding version of the CRD.

->Note: while the goal is to keep the CRD API versions backwards compatible, it may become necessary to introduce a new API version.
-In that case detailed upgrade instructions will be provided in the Release Notes.
+>Note: Although the goal is to keep the CRD API versions backwards compatible, it might become necessary to introduce a new API version.
+In that case, detailed upgrade instructions will be provided in the Release Notes.

 ##	Migration from Helm-based deployments

-Existing deployments that were created using the `pubsubplus` Helm chart may be ported to Operator control.
-In-service migration is not supported, broker shutdown is required.
+Existing deployments that were created using the `pubsubplus` Helm chart can be ported to Operator control.
+In-service migration is not supported; broker shutdown is required.

-Consider the followings:
+Consider the following:
 * The key elements holding the broker configuration and messaging data are the PVs and associated PVCs.
-They will need to be assigned to the new deployment.
-The broker spec allows to [specify individual PVCs for each broker](#assigning-existing-pvc-persistent-volume-claim) in a deployment.
+They must be assigned to the new deployment.
+The broker spec allows [specifying individual PVCs for each broker](#assigning-existing-pvc-persistent-volume-claim) in a deployment.
 * The Helm deployment used a single StatefulSet model with HA broker pods named `<deployment>-pubsubplus-0`, `...-1` and `...-2` for Primary, Backup and Monitor broker nodes, respectively.
 The new Operator deployment model creates a dedicated StatefulSet to each, with pod names `<deployment>-pubsubplus-p-0`, `...-b-0` and `...-m-0`.
 * The already configured admin password must be provided to the new deployment in a secret, refer to the [Users and Passwords section](#admin-and-monitor-users-and-passwords).
-* Naming the Operator-managed broker deployment the same as the Helm-based deployment will help to keep the service name (and hence the DNS name) the same, although the external IP address is expected to change if using LoadBalancer.
+* Naming the Operator-managed broker deployment the same as the Helm-based deployment helps to keep the service name (and hence the DNS name) the same, although the external IP address is expected to change if you're using LoadBalancer.
 * The TLS secret for broker TLS configuration can be reused.

 ### Migration process